 John Luoyu Zhou

-I am a second-year PhD student in the Neuroscience Interdepartmental Program (NSIDP) and Electrical and Computer Engineering (ECE) department at UCLA, advised by Jonathan Kao.
+Hello!
+I'm a PhD student in the Neuroscience Interdepartmental Program (NSIDP) and Electrical and Computer Engineering (ECE) department at UCLA, advised by Jonathan Kao.
 I received my BS in computer science from Columbia University, where I was advised by Liam Paninski in the Center for Theoretical Neuroscience.

 CV / LinkedIn / GitHub / Google Scholar